xiaohui-victor-li/ThemeBERT-UDA/README.md

 # Quick Start

-To rerun the analysis, open the `/ThemeBERT/ThemeBERT_Study.ipynb` analytics notebook.
+To run the analysis, open the `/ThemeBERT/ThemeBERT_Study.ipynb` analytics notebook.
 All the analysis are commented with gudiance.

+The notebook analysis in total consists of three sections:

+- Data Processing

+- Practical Application